grnet/synnefo/docs/quick-install-admin-guide.rst

    from synnefo.lib.db.pooled_psycopg2 import monkey_patch_psycopg2
    monkey_patch_psycopg2()

-If running with greenlets, we should modify psycopg2 behavior, so it works properly in a greenlet context:
+Since we are running with greenlets, we should modify psycopg2 behavior, so it works properly in a greenlet context:

 .. code-block:: console